 Hotels in Antigua range from the comfortable 3 stars such as the Star Fish Jolly Beach Resort or the Hawksbill Beach by Rex Resorts to 5 start luxury hotels in Antigua such as the Carlisle Bay or the Curtain Bluff Hotel.
 The vast majority of the hotels in Antigua are on an All Inclusive basis where you can enjoy a wide range of local and international dishes whilst sipping rum based cocktails and sampling fine wines.

-Sail the famous trade winds like buccaneers, marauders and British and French colonial powers of yore; you’ll find sheltered bays for snorkelling and lonely stretches of beach to stop off at.
-Go a bit further afield and you can find yourself in Barbuda to the north – Antigua’s quieter neighbour.
-There’s the Frigate Island Nature Reserve where you can see these massive bird’s mating ritual.
-Inland, there’s a few tell tale signs of a colonial past like the stone windmills that once processed sugar cane and young boys playing cricket.
-Island life wouldn’t be complete without island cuisine, make sure you take advantage of the fresh seafood prepared with spices, lime and coconut.
-The ‘Fish Friday’ at Nelson’s Dockyard is a popular dining spot.
+You will find many sheltered bays for snorkelling and lonely stretches of beach to stop off at.
+You will discover a few tell tale signs of a colonial past like the stone windmills that once processed sugar cane and many locals playing cricket looking to become the next Sir Vivian Richards, Antigua's most famous son!
+If you want to get out and about for day or so, island life wouldn’t be complete without tasting the traditional island cuisine.
+Make sure you take advantage of the fresh seafood prepared with spices, lime and coconut.
+The ‘Fish Friday’ at Nelson’s Dockyard is a particular popular dining experience.

 With its many find beaches and reefs Antigua is ideal if you enjoy scuba diving or snorkelling.
 You could take a day trip to Cades Reef which is partially exposed and offers the chance to mingle with a huge variety of colourful marine life.
 You can also experience a yacht excursion out into the Atlantic whilst visiting the many coves of Antigua's east coast.
 A visit to the stunning beaches of Dickenson Bay and Pigeon Point is also not to be missed.